 Ask about scholarship opportunities any place where you have a connection:

 Short-Term University Loans

 The University of Oregon has limited funds available for short-term emergency loans to current University of Oregon international students.
 A typical loan is approximately $200 - $300 and must be repaid within 90 days.
-For further information, please make an appointment with an international student advisor.
-Loans may be made at any time during a student's academic program.
+For more information, please schedule an appointment with an International Student Advisor by calling 541-346-3206 or email, email@example.com.

 Non Monetary Support